Nicholas Sarkozy did not walk out of the G20 summit.

 Nonetheless, Obama is counting on votes, approving budget outlines this week to give him some semblance of momentum.

-Why he's got this wonderful budget, but his own Democrats, why they're starting to drift off.
+So poor old Obama again, here's the poor old Obama, why he's got this wonderful budget, but his own Democrats, why they're starting to drift off.

 So they tease us with these things that Obama is in the process of being stopped by his own party, which I don't believe for a minute.

-Yeah, quick time out, back after this.
+Quick timeout, back after this.

-Having more fun than a human being should be allowed to have Rush Limbaugh.
+Having more fun than a human being should be allowed to have.

-I am the man about whom the governor of New York said today in a press conference, the illegitimate because he's unelected, and that's a lib's definition of illegitimate, unelected and who will never be elected governor,
+I am the man about whom the governor of New York said today in a press conference, the illegitimate because he's unelected, and that's a Lib's definition of illegitimate, unelected, and who will never be elected governor, the illegitimate governor of New York State, David Patterson, when asked by a drive-by media reporter to react to my claim to leave the city because of his tax increases,

-the illegitimate governor of New York State, David Patterson, when asked by a drive-by media reporter to react to uh my claim to leave the city because of his tax increases, the governor of New York said, if I had known that I could have gotten rid of Rush Limbaugh by raising taxes, I would have done it sooner.
+the governor of New York said, if I had known that I could have gotten rid of Rush Limbaugh by raising taxes, I would have done it sooner.

 Trying to think of another private citizen that any governor has said that about, a resident, and get the hell out of Dodge.

-Illegitimate governor, I had to clarify, I don't live there.
+I had to clarify, I don't live there.

-I'm gonna stop doing business there.
+I'm going to stop doing business there.

-A sound bite sometimes just lights people up.
+A soundbite sometimes just lights people up.

-And this sound bite, Larry King last night was social commentator Nancy Giles and Buckingham Palace spokesman Dickie Arbiter, Dickie, by the way, an expert on touching.
+And this soundbite, Larry King last night was social commentator Nancy Giles and Buckingham Palace spokesman Dickie Arbiter.

-The Queen.
+The queen.

 Well, Dickie is an expert on touching, and Larry King set him up that way.